kevintruong/til/PThread/Pthreads,-Part-2:-Usage-in-Practice.md

 ----

-* Stops a thread.
+-Stops a thread.
 Note the thread may not actually be stopped immediately.

 For example it can be terminated when the thread makes an operating system call (e.g. `write`).